yacov-boms/Awesome-ChatBot-All-about-Python-In-Python-/README.md

 # Chat3
-A Q&A chatbot to provide general information abou Python programming language.
+A Q&A chatbot to provide general information about Python programming language in "pure" Python.
-This chatbot is for human language messaging  interaction.
+This chatbot is for human language messaging interaction from any browser.
+**It combines use of _Spacy_ NLP machine learning with innovative Python _PyWebIo_ package.**
-The heart of the chatbot is a **Python program with spacy package** residing (currently) on a local computer.
+The heart of the chatbot is a Python program with Spacy package residing (currently) on a local computer.
-It is also comprised of:
-*	_PyWebIo_ - An advanced python package that initiates local web server which operates a specific python function and listens to messages on an alocated port.
+It also uses _PyWebIo_ - A simple but advanced Python package that initiates local web server which operates a user Python function and listens to messages on a specific port.
-*	_Ngrok_ - A safe https connection from the local web server to Facebook Messenger.
-*	Can be approached from any autorized browser.

 ## Chatbot Functionality:
 **At startup:**
 *	**loads model en_core_web_lg**
 * Reads a text file taken from wikipedia with some tweaking.
-*	applies NLP function to create a semantic doc object
+*	Applies NLP function to create a semantic doc object
 *	Does cleaning and lemmatazaion

 **In response to a users query:**